 Dekabrchilar rafiqalari yodgorligi, Bronze memorial complex in Tobolsk, Russia.

-The Monument to the Wives of the Decembrists is a bronze memorial complex in Tobolsk featuring a rotunda with a standing female figure dressed in 19th-century clothing.
-The statue rises about 2.4 meters (8 feet) above the ground and sits near a cemetery where several of these women are laid to rest.
+The Monument to the Wives of the Decembrists is a bronze memorial in Tobolsk, Russia, built around a rotunda topped with a standing female figure in 19th-century dress.
+It stands near a cemetery where several of the women it honors are buried.

 The community of curious travelers